 You can start by making a sketch or general outline on your favorite publishing application.
 Even using shapes in Word can help you get a general idea of what your cards might look like.

 However, we recommend creating your look directly through an online design maker.
-For example, Vistaprint offers hundreds of templates and designs with a drag and drop system that make it easy to arrange and customize your card.
+For example, Vistaprint offers hundreds of templates and designs with a drag and drop system that makes it easy to arrange and customize your card.

 You also want to be able to transform your business card into other marketing materials.
 If your business card is a representative snapshot of your business, then it should be easily translatable to signs, posters, pamphlets, and even online designs.

-Another reason we love Vistaprint is because they will save your business card design and transfer it over on to hundreds of other marketing and promotional products.
+Another reason we love Vistaprint is that they will save your business card design and transfer it over on to hundreds of other marketing and promotional products.
 This not only saves time and energy, but it also ensures that your advertising look remains consistent.

 Your business card should match your brand.
 What kind of impression are you trying to make?
-Your business card will act as the lasting imprint after your first encounter, and it encourage people to further engage with your brand.
+Your business card will act as the lasting imprint after your first encounter, and it encourages people to further engage with your brand.

 A minimalistic look that reflects your brand’s personality, while inspiring curiosity, will ensure you are attracting the right prospects and partners.
 Vistaprint can help turn your card into the ultimate marketing opportunity.